Cat Body Language: Talk To The Paw

 Some cats will be willing to expose it, but recoil and have a scratching or biting response when it's touched.
 Don't take it personally, it's just a cat thing!

 Priscilla (R) checks Teddie with a sniff as they relax and bird watch by the window.

-Cats have amazing noses, and by taking in another cat's scent, they can tell where the other cat has been, how they're doing, and where they've been.
+Cats have amazing noses, and by taking in another cat's scent, they can tell where the other cat has been, and how they're doing.

 Face to face encounters like this require a great deal of trust.